GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 2. Red, 18AWG, 15cm, one exposed end, one male end
 3. Black splitter, 18AWG, 15cm, one exposed end, one male end, one female end

-Please check whether your dimmer ports placement in the case it differs from the images before connecting the dimmer, it's very important to feed the IN and OUT wires correctly!
+!>Please check whether your dimmer ports placement in the case it differs from the images before connecting the dimmer, it's very important to feed the IN and OUT wires correctly!

 Example of dimmer ports: